Is it time to start your spiritual practice? Where do you start? Here are the four steps you should take.

 If you are ready to take a deeper dive into the psyche, you can use your notebook with automatic writing techniques.

 3) Assess Your Resources

-Assess your resources.
-Research the spiritual teachers and sources that are close to you.
+Assess your resources—Research the spiritual teachers and sources close to you.
 Find out which provides quality instruction in the above list of processes.
-You should not be looking for the most popular or trendy thing.
-You want tools and processes that you can take with you.
+Don’t get sidetracked by the most popular or trendy thing.
+You want solid tools and processes that you can use to forge your own path.

 Find out what resources and teachers are near.
 Then check out their reputation and validity.
 Use unbiased resources that have first-hand knowledge about the teacher or organization.